closeair/one-eleven/README.md

 ## What is this?

-The sundowner-fc code base was developed as part of the preparation for the Sundowners Flight Club as well as extracted from a solution developed for the Richmond Pilots Corporation, a flight club originally based at Miller Field in Staten Island but later moved to KLDJ when Miller Field was closed.
+The sundowners-fc code base was developed as part of the preparation for the Sundowners Flight Club as well as extracted from a solution developed for the Richmond Pilots Corporation, a flight club originally based at Miller Field in Staten Island but later moved to KLDJ when Miller Field was closed.

 It leverages the Django Framework to provide mostly the day to day operations of a flight club or school.
 Specifically, it provides member management, scheduling and management of aircraft as well as invoicing, etc.